Phone numbers

 • Social and physical symptoms

-If you have sex and love addiction, one of the main areas that can determine a diagnosis includes its effect on various aspects of life, with associated behavioural problems potentially leading to the following:
+If you have sex and love addiction, one of the main areas that can determine a diagnosis includes its effect on various aspects of your life.
+Associated behavioural problems can potentially lead to:

 • Disruption or ending of personal relationships, including friends and family